 Black and white dial Grana watches have been produced with ATP and WWW engravings on the case back.
 Shown below is a Grana with a black dial with pheon, and ATP engraving.
 Serial numbers Mxxxx are often seen on these models.

-Grana W.W.W./ATP case back.
+This type of Grana W.W.W./ATP case back has been seen several times.
 The 1735 style case has been seen with W.W.W. on the case back in the later series of Grana ATP watches.
 The Grana W.W.W. watch also uses the KF320 movement, but this is flipped on the signed movement.

 This is another common ATP sub seconds model with characteristic slim syringe hands, but uncommonly, the dial is sterile.
 The case is made of 31mm steel with a six-notched screw case back.
 However, there is also a Lemania ATP with a centre seconds sweep hand which is almost the rarest of the ATP models, made perhaps because Lemania needed produce more watches than the prior sub seconds model, later in WW2.
 This watch was issued in 1945-6 and is slightly larger than its subsidiary seconds ATP predecessor, and has been seen with a WWW overstrike.